Death Dictionary

 CauseDefinition

-Abortiveaborted pregnancy; see also miscarriage and still-born
+Abortivean aborted pregnancy; see also miscarriage and still-born

-Ageddeath by natural causes of old age
+Ageddeath by natural causes during old age

-Aguechills and fever; often from malaria
+Aguechills and fever, often from malaria

 Apoplexyrupture of an internal organ, especially the brain